 Established in 1868.

-Josephine and Peter McFarlane bought The Park Tavern from Bass Charrington thirty one years ago, and it remains a family-run pub to this day.
-When circumstances allow, we will be having a small celebration to mark the anniversary.
+Josephine and Peter McFarlane bought The Park Tavern from Bass Charrington thirty two years ago, and it remains a family-run pub to this day.

 It was first licensed on

 4th March 1868, whilst Queen Victoria and Benjamin Disraeli were having tea and a nice piece of cake.